-Finance/Principles of
+102-170 Finance/Principles of

 This course serves as an introduction to financial markets, intermediation, institutions and management.
 It includes the scope of the financial system and its function.
-Topics include: the markets in which funds are traded, the institutions that participate in and aid the flow of funds, the basic financial instruments that trade in the markets, and the principles of financial management that guide participants in making sound financial decisions.
+Topics include: the markets in which funds are 3.00 traded, the institutions that participate in and aid the flow of funds, the basic financial instruments that trade in the markets, and the principles of financial management that guide participants in making sound financial decisions.

-Business Operations 3
+102-182 Business Operations

 In Business Operations, the learner assesses the role of business, its internal structure, and relationship to the external environment.
-Each learner analyzes the supervisor's role in the functions of business planning, information systems, operations management, information technology, marketing, and how they drive business activities.
+Each learner analyzes the supervisor's role in the functions of business planning, information systems, operations management, information technology. marketing, and how they drive business activities.

-Business Management Internship 3.0
+Business Management Internship 3.00

 Establishes an opportunity for the student to apply training and skills in a business work environment.
-The student will spend 144 hours at the worksite(s). the worksite activities will allow the student to interact with a variety of management functions found in small to medium sized businesses.
+The student will spend 3.00 144 hours at the worksite(s). the worksite activities will allow the student to interact with a variety of management functions found in small to medium sized businesses.
 Classroom hours will include preparation of job portfolio materials and interview techniques.

-Business Decision Management 4.00
+102-196 Business Decision Management 4.00

 This capstone course within the Business Management Program will take the student through the decision process of a business enterprise.
 This class will pull together the breadth of the learner's business and general educational exposure, experience and education leading into this course and put practical use and application to this knowledge.
-Application concepts such as capital budgeting techniques, time value of money consideration, conventional and alternative sources of capital, mitigating risk and liability through utilizing various forms of business organizations as well as analysis of financial statements will be covered in detail.
-The learner will then assemble their own business plan for a new venture, business line expansion, business acquisition or business divestiture.
-Prereg; 101-114 - Accounting Principles, 104-101 -Marketing Principles, 101-112 - Accounting for Business 103-103 - Microsoft Excel II, 104-101 - Marketing Principles
+Application concepts such as capital budgeting techniques, time value of money consideration, conventional and alternative sources of capital, mitigating risk and liability through utilizing various forms of business organizations as well as analysis offinancial statements will be covered in detail.
+The learner will then assemble their own business plan for a new venture. business line expansion, business acquisition or business divestiture.
+PREREQUISITES: 101-114 - Accounting Principles or 101-112 - Accounting for Business and 103-103 - Microsoft Excel II, 104-101 - Marketing Principles

-Internet/Introduction to 1.00
+103-100 Internet/Introduction to 1.00

-Students learn to use the Internet effectively, to access the net through the World Wide Web browser and other useful tools, and to use the Internet's vast resources to complete a research project in a field of interest.
+Students learn to use the Internet effectively to access the net through the WorldWide Web browser and other useful tools, and to use the Internet's vast resources to complete a research project in a field of interest.

-Microsoft Excel II 1.00
+103-103 Microsoft Excel II